Timothy J. Sheehan: Role in the Battle of Sugar Point and Wounding

 According to The St. Paul Globe:"He was a few yards to the right of us and we could hear him quite plainly.
 Every time his voice was heard a volley rang out, and every time it was further away from us.
 Afterward we learned that we had the colonel to thank for our lives.
 Some Indians had turn our right flank and attack the civilians on the beach, the correspondents among the number.
 The colonel saw us in a moment and realized our danger, and his gallant attack had undoubtedly saved our lives - When we realized the position in which the colonel was in we called to him to get under cover for God's sake!
 But he paid no attention to us.
 He stayed with the men until he had accomplished his purpose, and when we had about made up our minds that he was dead we were startled by a move in the weeds above us. -'I've been wounded', was the remark we heard as the weeds parted and the gallant colonel fell to the ground before us.
 We did not know how badly he was hurt, but we saw at a glance that he had been shot in the arm for two holes were distinctly seen in his coat sleeve.
 'That's not it,' he said, as we turned back his sleeve.
 'It's my stomach, look at that,' - And we did so.
-We tore open his clothes and found only a small wound, nut the blood was trickling down.
+We tore open his clothes and found only a small wound, but the blood was trickling down.
 The old man was not frightened by any means. - 'If you ever get out of here alive, boys, you will be in luck,' he remarked a few moments afterwards, as he lay on the beach".After being wounded in the stomach Sheehan was evacuated from the Leech Lake Reservation along with several other law enforcement officials, military personnel, and newspaper correspondents.
-In total 7 people were killed, 1 Indian agency policeman was accidentally killed by friendly fire, and 19 were wounded.
-One soldier in specific, Oscar Burkard, a Hospital Steward, was awarded the Medal of Honor for his actions during the battle which included saving the lives of several men while under fire.
-Bukrhard was the last soldier to be awarded the medal during the Indian Wars.
+In total 7 people were killed, including 6 soldiers and 1 Indian agency policeman accidentally killed by friendly fire.
+Nineteen were wounded.
+One soldier, Oscar Burkard, a Hospital Steward, was awarded the Medal of Honor for his actions during the battle which included saving the lives of several men while under fire.
+Bukrhard was to be the last soldier to be awarded the medal during the Indian Wars.